calteeling/charlotte-homicide-analysis/README.md

 The data used in this project comes from the [Charlotte Open Data Portal](https://data.charlottenc.gov/)(specifically the https://data.charlottenc.gov/datasets/charlotte::cmpd-homicide/) which provides crime incident information through a public API.
 To ensure reliability, a backup dataset is included in the project.

+Please use this data responsibly and respectfully—this project is for analytical and educational purposes only.

 ## Insights
 Overall, I'm really happy with how this project turned out.
-I tried to create a comprehensive data analysis project, and I believe it's quite functional.
-It’s worth mentioning that the machine learning component is very basic.
-This is mainly due to the dataset being heavily weighted toward 'gun'-based entries.
-As a result, the prediction tool tends to rely heavily on predicting 'gun' and rarely returns 'blade' or 'other'.
+I set out to build a comprehensive data analysis tool, and I believe it's quite functional.
+It’s worth noting that the machine learning component is fairly basic.
+This is mainly due to the dataset being heavily weighted toward 'gun'-related incidents.
+As a result, the prediction tool often defaults to predicting 'gun' and rarely outputs 'blade' or 'other'.

-If I were to do this project over again, I would probably take more time to separate the weapon classes — for example, distinguishing between handguns and rifles.
-However, I chose not to do this to avoid cluttering the app with too many options.
+If I were to do this project over again, I would likely take more time to separate weapon classes—such as distinguishing between handguns and rifles.
+However, I decided against this to avoid cluttering the app with too many options.

-I'm also really happy with how the data functionality turned out.
-From the beginning, it was important to me that the project could access up-to-date data through the API.
+I'm also really pleased with the way the data integration works.
+From the beginning, it was important to me that the app could access up-to-date data from the API.
 In case something goes wrong with the API, the app includes two fallback options: one using the most recent saved JSON file, and another using an archived version of the dataset.

+Finally, it's important to acknowledge that this data is derived from tragic real-world events that occurred throughout Charlotte, NC.
+Crime is a complex and sensitive subject, and I want to emphasize that I worked with this data with the utmost respect for the victims and their families.
+The prediction tool is intentionally simple and should be taken with a grain of salt.
+My goal with this project was to strengthen my data analysis skills and better understand urban crime patterns.

+When building predictive models, there's always a risk of reinforcing stereotypes or making unfair generalizations—especially when it comes to neighborhoods or race.
+That’s why I chose not to include NPA (Neighborhood Planning Area) in the prediction tool.
+If you plan to work with this data or build upon this project, I encourage you to be mindful of these considerations.

 ## License